Community Campus 87

 His mother struggled with mental health issues and this caused a lot of problems at home.
 When these difficulties eventually became too much, Mark felt he had no choice but to leave.

-Mark approached the Council for help and they placed him with Community Campus, a project funded by LandAid that offers housing services for young homeless people.
+Mark approached the council for help and they placed him with Community Campus 87, a project funded by LandAid that offers housing services for young people who are homeless.

 “I was apprehensive… I had never lived without parental supervision.
 Could I cope on my own?”